defi-wonderland/aztec-integration-testing/README.md

 # aztec-integration-testing

 1) Run sandbox
-1)aztec-nargo compile in our repo
+1) aztec-nargo compile in our repo
-1) yarn run:oracle in our repo
+1) yarn run:oracle in our repo (to get the test contract artifact) - needs node 18
-1) Copy-Paste the /mock-poc/local-oracle  (our repo) to aztec-packages/noir-projects/noir-contracts
+1) Copy-Paste the /mock-poc/local-oracle  (our repo) to aztec-packages/noir-projects/noir-contracts (for now, use the 0.24 release)
 1) Add it to the workspaces in nargo
+1) Run bootstrap.sh (might or might not be taking some time, depending on config - go touch some grass or learn rust in the meantime)
-1) compile noir-contracts
+1) compile noir-contracts with the local nargo (sandbox is already 0.26 as of writing): ../../noir/noir-repo/target/release/nargo compile
 1) from inside aztec-packages/noir-projects/noir-contracts run ../../noir/noir-repo/target/release/nargo test --oracle-resolver 'http://localhost:5555/' --silence-warnings --package local_oracle

-needs node 18